AJQuinn/emd_hht_tutorial/README.md

 Taken together, these steps allow us to compute time-frequency plots at a much higher resolution than available with most standard methods.

-Here we will analyse at some simulations and some example data using the fieldtrip toolbox
+Here, we will analyse at some simulations and some example data from the fieldtrip toolbox

 # Getting started